carlomilanesi/measures-rs/docs/Tutorial.md

 For some applications, such unconstrained angular positions and rotations are useful.
 Though, for some other applications, angles are used just to indicate a direction, or a spherical coordinate.
-For such cases, when a full cycle is completed, we reach the same position than before.
+For such cases, when a full cycle is completed, we reach the same position than before the turn.
 It is a kind of *modulo* arithmetics.

-This is supported by this library, as shown in this code:
+This is supported by this library, using the type `UnsignedDirection` or the type `SignedDirection`, as shown in this code:
 ```rust
     let mut direction = UnsignedDirection::<Degree>::new(350.);
     let rotation = Measure::<Degree>::new(30.);